julx134/Amazon-Recommendation-System-Shilling-Attack-Detector/README.md

 Finally, we cluster the predictions using k-means clustering to classify the users as either being an authentic user or a shilling attacker.
 A sample probability distribution graph of the predictions is shown below: </br>
 ![](lstm_probability_distribution.JPG)

+### CNN-LSTM Hybrid
+The CNN-LSTM hybrid architecture involves several components in sequence for shilling attack detection.
+The first component is the CNN network which applies filters to the user-item rating matrix to extract important spatial features in the data.
+The output of the CNN component is then fed into the LSTM network.
+The sigmoid activation function is used to introduce non-linearity into the model.
+The BatchNormalization layer and the Dropout layer with a rate of 0.2 are added after the first LSTM layer to prevent overfitting and to balance out the training.
+Finally, the output is reshaped and sent to a Dense layer for classification of the input data.